gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Of course, honored mistress."
 Words would indeed be spoken.
 And ears would burn, and by tomorrow, a certain junior houseman would find himself in search of new employment.
 He was supposed to escort them to their lessons and then home.
-This---*this* was outrageous!
+This—*this* was outrageous!

 A cheer went up as Vurt scored his third and final touch.
 He bowed to the judge, then turned and bowed to my Sehdie.
-Not to the common benches together, and not to her companions---I will not use the word "friend" for anyone who would let her embarrass herself in public in such a manner.
+Not to the common benches together, and not to her companions—I will not use the word "friend" for anyone who would let her embarrass herself in public in such a manner.
 No, he bowed to *her*, to Sehdie, and she raised her hand and waved back to him.